JosephScript/riot-example-project/README.md

 See [here](http://webpack.github.io/docs/webpack-dev-server.html#hot-module-replacement) for more details.

-If you insted want to use an express/node webpack server as middleware, check out (webpack-hot-middleware)[https://github.com/glenjamin/webpack-hot-middleware].
+If you instead want to use an express/node webpack server as middleware, check out (webpack-hot-middleware)[https://github.com/glenjamin/webpack-hot-middleware].

 We can update our CSS to confirm that it works: